 - Some companies cut or suspended their dividends -> hopefully, they will put them back in the following years -> increasing my passive income.

-- On top of my monthly deposits, reinvestments of passive impact have a greater impact than ever before.
-Compound interested, let’s keep it rolling!
+- On top of my monthly deposits, reinvestment of passive impact have a greater impact than ever before.
+Compound interest, let’s keep it rolling!

 We will see, maybe I would find real estate in 2021 and it will trim my stock investments significantly.
 Also in capital gains (crypto and stocks), I have made probably 150% of all my costs in 2020 -> which is great, but I am not taking profit, and it may go back down.